PolarGoose/BluetoothDevicePairing/README.md

 * Download and unpack the latest release.
 The application has two versions:
     * `BluetoothDevicePairing.zip` - small executable which requires `.NET Core 3.1` or higher to be installed on the system.
     * `BluetoothDevicePairing_selfContained.zip` - self contained executable which doesn't requre `.Net Core` runtime to be installed.
-* Run `BluetoothDevicePairing.exe --help` to get usage information and see the `Examples` section bellow.
+* Run `BluetoothDevicePairing.exe --help` and `BluetoothDevicePairing.exe <command> --help` to get usage information and see the `Examples` section bellow.

 # Examples
 * Discover devices: `BluetoothDevicePairing.exe discover`